 In February, news broke that Target employees were seeing new Apple product listings in their store inventory systems.
 In addition to what might be a new set of Apple-branded over-ear headphones, a new listing for the Apple TV also appeared.

 Listed simply as “Apple TV Gen X,” the leak prices the product at $180 — the same price as the current 32GB Apple TV 4K.

-Keen-eyed observers have noted that the latest beta of tvOS 13.4 contains references to a new hardware model known as “T1125,” as noted by 9to5Mac.
-The speculation is that this is an Apple-internal code for the next Apple TV model, one that could possess a faster CPU to help with gaming, which Apple is betting heavily on with its new-ish Apple Arcade subscription service.
+This revelation adds further credibility to a report from 9to5Mac earlier this year that the latest beta of tvOS 13.4 contains references to a new Apple TV model.
+It refers to “T1125,” a possible Apple-internal model designation for an Apple TV with a faster CPU to help with gaming, which Apple is betting heavily on with its Apple Arcade subscription service.

 We didn’t think an Apple TV Stick was very likely back then (and still may not be, given the company’s hardware history), but Apple has since gone all-in on its services strategy — including spending big bucks on its Netflix competitor, Apple TV+.
-With myriad services, including Apple TV+, Apple Arcade, Apple News, and Apple Music (and of course movies and TV show rentals and purchases), we open to being persuaded that a lower-cost stick device is at least worthy of Apple’s consideration.
+With myriad services, including Apple TV+, Apple Arcade, Apple News, and Apple Music (and of course movies and TV show rentals and purchases), we could be convinced that a lower-cost stick device is at least worthy of Apple’s consideration.

 Still, as logical as such a move might be, Apple’s track record suggests that it’s still just as obsessed with creating beautifully designed — and expensive — devices as ever.
 As such, it’s probably far more likely that if and when this mysterious T1125 appears in the real world it will be a better, more powerful, and still-pricey update of the current Apple TV 4K.